TamerHamdan/dotfiles/README.md

 ---

 ## ⚙️ How to Use?
-Drop it into your home folder or take the parts you like!
+Just dump repo into your home folder or take the parts you like!

 Feel free to explore, borrow, or contribute!